RolandStuder/blog/source/posts/2023-supercharged-table-component.html.md

 <% end %>
 ```

-You have the beginning of an abstraction here, that can be nicely extended.
+You have the beginning of an abstraction here, that can be further extended.
 Stay tuned for more!